 Recommended substrate: Fine gravel

-• Madagascar Lace Plant (though often confused with Aponogeton madagascariensis)
+• Madagascar Lace Plant (often confused with Aponogeton madagascariensis)

 • Ulvaceous Aponogeton